joshbatley/GameLab/Library_InputManager/README.md

 ---
 Improved eventing and updated logic for different type of event
 > After testing in Game2 Refactored it was not fit for purpose this fixes more of the bug bares.

+\#1.2
+---
+Updated the struct layout for Inputs to abstract away the bitwise logic and minor clean up.